kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Baselines</span>
         <span class="tag is-success is-light">Learning Curves</span>
     </div>
-    <p>Most of us can’t get our model perfect in the first shot.
+    <p>Developing machine learning models is an iterative process.
 We will encounter difficulties and errors, and it is part of our job to fix them.
-We will talk about error and bias/variance analysis, so you are prepared to tackle anything machine learning throws at you.</p>
+We will talk about error and bias/variance analysis.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">